lemocla/neon-hangman/README.md

     - ### **Game win**

-        When a player has revealed all the letters in the hidden word, a win message will display together with happy music (if sound preferences are on).
+        When a player has revealed all the letters in the hidden word, a win message will display together with a happy music (if sound preferences are on).

         The player will be offered the option to continue or leave the game.
 Information will be recorded in the local storage, so that the player can leave the game without losing his score.

         ![game win](documentation/screenshots/game_win.png)